A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Introduction

 Suppose now that $(Y, \omega)$ is a Hodge manifold, i.e. $[\omega]=c_1(L)$ for some ample line bundle $L\to Y$.
 Let $\F$ be a semistable (resp.\ stable) bundle over $Y$.
 The MR restriction theorem states for $k$ sufficiently large, $\F|_{V}$ is semistable (resp.\ stable) for generic $V\in \P(H^0(Y, L^k))$ \cite{MehtaRamanathan:84, Flenner:84}.
 This result was instrumental in Donaldson's proof of the DUY theorem in higher dimensions \cite{Donaldson:87a}.
 We refer to \cite{HuybrechtsLehn:10} for a discussion of some other important consequences of the restriction theorem.

-The first result of this paper is a version of the DUY and Bando-Siu theorems for stable reflexive sheaves over projective normal varieties $Y$ which is smooth in codimension two.
+The first result of this paper is a version of the DUY and Bando-Siu theorems for stable reflexive sheaves over projective normal varieties $Y$ which are smooth in codimension $2$.
 A motivation for a generalization to the singular case comes from the corresponding consequences mentioned above, just as the smooth case.

-Next we study the behavior of semistable bundles on degenerating families, which gives us another version of DUY theorem.
+Next we study the behavior of semistable bundles on degenerating families, which gives us another version of the DUY theorem.
 The motivation here is to give a strategy for an analytic proof of the MR theorem.
 The idea goes as follows.
 Suppose $\F$ is a stable bundle over a smooth projective manifold $(Y,\omega, L)$, with $V\subset Y$ as above.
-Deform $Y$ to the projective cone defined by $V\in \P(H^0(Y, L)^*)$ (see Section \ref{Section: MR theorem} for details).
+Deform $Y$ to the projective normal cone (see Section \ref{Section: MR theorem} for details).
 The naive guess is that the HYM connection on $Y$ deforms to a HYM connection on the cone, which by the symmetry of the cone should have implications for the (semi)stability of the restriction.
 There is price to pay here due to the fact that we have introduced singularities on the base.
-Nevertheless, assuming the restriction theorem holds on the cone, then by a continuity argument one can conclude that the restriction of $\Fcal\to Y$ to $V$ is semistable (resp.\ stable).
+Nevertheless, assuming the restriction theorem holds on the cone, then by a continuity argument one can conclude that the restriction $\Fcal\bigr|_V$ is semistable (resp.\ stable).
 Working backwards, in the case where the restriction theorem actually does hold, one can show that the sheaf defined by the limiting HYM connection is indeed of cone type, in the obvious sense.
 However, there are plenty of examples that tell us that this is \emph{not} always true, i.e.\ the limiting HYM connection does not have to be a cone in general.
 Also, as in the singular DUY theorem, a technical difficulty is that we introduced a singularity to the base, and the known analytic results about admissible HYM connections on smooth manifolds are not known to hold across the singular set in general.

 Given the discussion above, a closely related question naturally arises: what is the structure of the limiting HYM connection in general?
 This leads to the study of the behavior of semistable bundles over a degenerating family of smooth varieties with a normal central fiber.
 It turns out that an algebraic geometric result can be constructed in this setting using known techniques, and this can in turn be used to characterize the analytic degeneration.
 In the special case of a deformation to the projective cone, this picture is closely related to the MR restriction theorem.
 Indeed, we show that the limiting HYM connection on the cone restricts to the HYM connection on $\F|_V$, if the latter is assumed to be stable.
 Thus, the HYM connection on $\F|_V$ is obtained from the HYM connection on $\F$ by deforming the K\"ahler metric on the base.